Marshaling Data with COM Interop

 Type Library Exporter (Tlbexp.exe), which produces a COM type library from an assembly and generates a wrapper that performs marshaling during method calls.

-This section describes the processes for customizing interop wrappers when you can (or must) supply the marshaler with additional type information.
+The following sections link to topics that describe the processes for customizing interop wrappers when you can (or must) supply the marshaler with additional type information.

 In This Section